-Lytix Biopharma is a Phase II clinical stage drug development company with more than 20 years of preclinical and clinical research.
+Lytix Biopharma is a Phase II clinical stage immuno-oncology company with more than 20 years of preclinical and clinical research.
 Since June 2021 the company is listed on Euronext Growth.

 Lytix has, in collaboration with world leading cancer research centers, developed a proprietary in situ vaccination technology platform providing a new class of drug candidates for the treatment of cancer.
 The treatment is aiming for activating the patient’s own immune system to fight the cancer.